 Service affected Services for Young Children Please provide a short description of the service / policy/project/project phase The Education and Inclusion childcare workforce development post is responsible for developing training packages and development opportunities for those people engaged in childcare across Hampshire.
 This post is currently funded using local authority funds.

-Please explain the new/changed service/policy/project The savings proposal is to move the funding source for the Education and Inclusion childcare workforce development post from local authority funds to the Dedicated Schools Grant.
+The savings proposal is to move the funding source for the Education and Inclusion childcare workforce development post from local authority funds to the Dedicated Schools Grant.
 The post will continue delivering the same role and responsibilities of developing training packages and development opportunities for those people engaged in childcare across the County.
 There will be no change to service delivery for this workforce development post or other activities funded by the dedicated school grant.